Frequently Asked Questions

 Career Pathways engages philanthropic executives and thought leaders inside and outside the field of philanthropy.

-Applications open January 8, 2021 and are due by February 12, 2021.
+Applications open January 8, 2021 and are due by EXTENSION: February 22, 2021.
 Decisions will be made and announced April 2021.
 The 2021 virtual program will have two cohorts running parallel from August to December 2021.
 Both cohorts will launch in August 2021 virtual kickoff month.
 For specific dates, view program schedule above.

 Career Pathways 2021 program has two virtual cohort during a 6-month period.
 Alumni convening opportunities, involving one’s own and future cohorts, are planned throughout the year.